fourshade/spectra_lexer/README.rst

 From the console, you can execute the main GUI program on its own by typing:

-``spectra_lexer gui [DICT1 DICT2 ...
-DICTn]``

-where each DICT argument is a path to a JSON file of steno translations (the dictionaries used by Plover are in the correct format).
-Without arguments, the program will try to find your Plover dictionaries and load those.
+``spectra_lexer gui``

 The standalone mode operates identically to the plugin in all respects except that it cannot decipher strokes in real-time.
-There is also a menu bar where dictionaries can be loaded manually.
+By default, the program will look for your Plover dictionaries in the default user data directories; it may not find them if you have them somewhere else, or have a strange user configuration.
+But unlike the plugin, there is a menu bar with experimental tools where dictionaries can be loaded manually.

 There is also a batch mode available for analysis purposes.
 Run it by typing:

 ``spectra_lexer batch IN_DICT OUT_DICT``

-where IN_DICT is a path to a JSON file of steno translations, and OUT_DICT is a path to a (new) JSON file that will store the output.
+where IN_DICT is a path to a JSON dictionary of steno translations, and OUT_DICT is a path to a (new) JSON file that will store the output.
 The lexer will run on each translation and store the output in the same format as the rules dictionary files.

+There are other command line arguments available, but they are usually redundant and/or unnecessary.
+See __main__.py for more details.

 Details
 -------